![]() |

 Voice sounds like croak, in case of alarm it sounds very frequently and long.

-clutch there are 3 - 4 eggs.
+there are 3 - 4 eggs.
 Nestlings hatch blind, covered with rare down.
+In one

-In one week they begin to see clearly and their feathers begin to appear.
-Monthly
+week they begin to see clearly and their feathers begin to appear.
+Monthly fledglings

-fledglings leave the nest and feed together with parents.
-Young birds leave
+leave the nest and feed together with parents.
+Young birds leave parents before

 Cactus hawkmoth (Cactosphinx cactivora)